 Lot Area.
-Lot area is the total area included within the lot lines of a lot, exclusive of adjacent street rights of way and any portion of the property located below mean high tide that is subject to tidal action.
+Lot area is the total area included within the lot lines of a lot, exclusive of adjacent street or paper street rights of way and any portion of the property located below mean high tide that is subject to tidal action.